 Forestville Elementary School

-- Forestville Elementary School's student population of 79 students has stayed relatively flat over five school years.
+- Forestville Elementary School's student population of 66 students has declined by 27% over five school years.

 - The teacher population of 4 teachers has stayed relatively flat over five school years.